w3f/Grants-Program/applications/chaineducation.md

  - https://www.web3.university/

 ### How our platform will be unique?
- - None of the above platform provides hands-on tutorial on Substrate ecosystem and Rust.
+ - None of the above platform provides hands-on tutorials on Substrate ecosystem and Rust.
 We will cover both of them.
  - Creators can earn with our platform if anyone buys their course.
 This will also act as marketing of our platform since creator will promote her platform our her social media.
  - We will be giving achievement and course completion NFTs.